The Spirit of the Law

 The Court further held a communication is effective if it enables adequate information to be obtained within a period which meets the legitimate expectations of the customer.

-Where, after first contacting the on-line retailer electronically through its website, a customer ceases to have access to the internet, communication by an enquiry template can no longer be regarded as “effective”.
-Again, in such circumstances, where a non-electronic means of communication is requested, a telephone number satisfies this requirement.
+The case then goes to state that if, after first contacting the on-line retailer electronically through its website, a customer ceases to have access to the internet, communication by an enquiry template can no longer be regarded as “effective”.

 Sources: Charles Russell soiicitors (PDF), Out-law.com